 DMU's block teaching evaluation links faster feedback with stronger student survey evidence

-Block teaching often comes with bold claims about focus, workload, and faster feedback.
-Published evidence that ties those claims back to student surveys is much rarer.
-On 10 April 2026, De Montfort University published its block teaching evaluation, saying the model has improved student experience, pass rates, continuation, and recruitment.
-For institutions following the current sector debate on block learning and student-staff partnership, DMU's block teaching evaluation matters because it treats student feedback evidence as part of the case for course redesign, not just as a retrospective claim.
+When a university redesigns teaching around short blocks, the real test is not the promise of faster feedback, it is whether students actually report a better experience.
+On 10 April 2026, De Montfort University published its block teaching evaluation, linking block delivery to stronger survey results, better continuation, and improved recruitment.
+For institutions following the current sector debate on block learning and student-staff partnership, the announcement matters because it treats student feedback evidence as part of the case for course redesign, not as something added after the change has already been made.

 What has changed in DMU's block teaching evaluation

-The institutional shift itself is not new.
-DMU says it introduced block teaching across all courses in the 2022/23 academic year, so students study one module at a time rather than several in parallel.
-The university says this structure is intended to reduce stress, improve engagement, and provide faster feedback by moving exams to the end of each module.
-What is new is the evaluation now being published.
-DMU says the first cohort taught entirely under the model completed their studies in 2025, which has allowed the university to assess the approach using institutional survey data, national benchmarks, and continuation metrics.
-The scope is institution-wide at one English university, not a UK-wide policy change, but it is still a live example of how a provider is testing a major delivery redesign.
+DMU introduced block teaching across all courses in the 2022/23 academic year, so the shift itself is not new.
+The university says students study one module at a time rather than several in parallel, with exams moved to the end of each module to reduce stress, improve engagement, and support faster feedback.
+What is new is the published evaluation.
+DMU says the first cohort taught entirely under the model completed their studies in 2025, giving the university a full cycle of institutional survey data, national benchmarks, and continuation measures to assess.
+The scope is still one institution in England, rather than a UK-wide policy change, but it is a timely example of how a provider can test a major redesign against live student evidence.

-The student experience detail is what makes the announcement useful.
-DMU says its surveys asked students about whether they felt connected to course mates, how easy it was to secure time with a tutor, the level of interaction with teaching staff, and whether the timetable worked for them.
+The detail on student experience is what makes the announcement useful to other institutions.
+DMU says its surveys asked whether students felt connected to course mates, how easy it was to secure time with a tutor, how much interaction they had with teaching staff, and whether the timetable worked for them.
 In every category, the university says students taught under block delivery reported improved responses, with some increases above 15%.
-It also says the 2025 National Student Survey, the first to reflect a fully block-taught graduating cohort, showed gains across all core themes compared with 2022, including Teaching on my Course, Learning Opportunities, Academic Support, and Organisation and Management.
+It also says the 2025 National Student Survey, the first to reflect a fully block-taught graduating cohort, showed gains across all undergraduate student comment themes and categories compared with 2022, including Teaching on my Course, Learning Opportunities, Academic Support, and Organisation and Management.
 DMU says Assessment and Feedback improved strongly too, supported by a 15-day feedback turnaround.

 "those students who have been taught entirely within the block model have performed better"

 The announcement also goes beyond satisfaction measures.
-DMU says programmes that moved to block delivery in 2022 improved continuation rates year on year, outperforming non-block programmes at the university and exceeding the wider sector trend in the latest Office for Students dataset.
+DMU says programmes that moved to block delivery in 2022 improved continuation rates year on year, outperformed non-block programmes at the university, and exceeded the wider sector trend in the latest Office for Students dataset.
 It also reports stronger confidence, a better sense of belonging, improved ability to manage workload, and fewer reports of stress affecting study.
 On recruitment, DMU says 60% of undergraduates and 71% of postgraduates entering in 2025/26 said the model influenced their decision to enrol.
-The practical takeaway is that DMU is presenting block teaching as a whole-system change, measured through student voice, academic outcomes, and student choice.
+The takeaway for other institutions is clear: if block teaching is meant to change the whole student experience, the evaluation needs to cover more than attainment alone.

 What this means for institutions

-The first implication is about what universities measure when they redesign delivery.
-DMU is not only pointing to overall satisfaction.
-It is pointing to specific aspects of the student experience that a structural change should plausibly affect: tutor access, peer connection, staff interaction, timetable fit, workload, and stress.
-That is a better model for institutional evaluation than relying on a single headline score after the event.
-If a university is moving to block, trimester, or other intensive delivery, it should be clear in advance which parts of the student experience the new structure is supposed to improve, and which survey questions or comment prompts will test that claim.
+The first implication is about what universities choose to measure when they redesign delivery.
+DMU is not just pointing to overall satisfaction.
+It is pointing to specific parts of the student experience that a structural change should plausibly affect: tutor access, peer connection, staff interaction, timetable fit, workload, and stress.
+That is a stronger evaluation model than relying on a single headline score after the event.
+If a university is moving to block, trimester, or another intensive delivery pattern, it should define in advance which parts of the student experience the new structure is supposed to improve, and which survey questions or comment prompts will test that claim.
+The benefit is simple: teams can judge the redesign against outcomes they actually meant to influence.

 The second implication is about feedback speed.
 In a block model, turnaround time matters because students move quickly from one module or assessment point to the next.
-DMU's 15-day turnaround is therefore relevant, especially where the goal is to keep feedback close enough to the learning activity to remain usable.
-But institutions should be careful not to treat turnaround targets as the whole answer.
+DMU's 15-day turnaround is therefore relevant, especially if the goal is to keep feedback close enough to the learning activity to stay usable.
+But institutions should not treat turnaround targets as the whole answer.
 As we noted in our review of why faster feedback policies do not guarantee better NSS results, speed alone does not tell you whether students found the feedback clear, specific, or helpful.
-The real question is whether students receive comments early enough, and usefully enough, to improve the next stage of learning.
+The wider evidence on student voice in assessment and feedback points in the same direction: students need feedback they can understand and use.
+The real test is whether students receive comments early enough, and usefully enough, to improve the next stage of learning.
+That is the point at which an operational metric becomes a student experience gain.

 The third implication is evidence discipline.
-DMU is comparing the fully block-taught 2025 cohort with the final pre-block year in 2021/22, and also comparing block-delivery programmes with non-block programmes inside the institution.
-That kind of claim is valuable only if the evidence trail is clear enough to defend.
+DMU is comparing the fully block-taught 2025 cohort with the final pre-block year in 2021/22, and it is also comparing block-delivery programmes with non-block programmes inside the institution.
+Claims like that are only as strong as the evidence trail behind them.
 Universities considering similar redesigns should keep tight records on which cohorts are in scope, whether question wording or survey timing changed, how response patterns shifted, and which metrics are being treated as comparable.
-The benefit is straightforward: senior teams get a more credible picture of whether the redesign genuinely improved the student experience, rather than a looser narrative built from selectively positive indicators.
+The payoff is straightforward: senior teams get a more credible picture of whether the redesign genuinely improved the student experience, rather than a looser narrative built from selectively positive indicators.

 How student feedback analysis connects

 DMU's published evaluation is mostly about survey results and headline outcome measures.
 What it cannot show on its own is which parts of block delivery students are actually responding to.
 Open-text feedback is where institutions are more likely to see whether the improvement comes from less assessment bunching, clearer timetables, easier tutor access, better pacing, or a stronger sense of connection within each block.
 That is where a repeatable framework such as our NSS open-text analysis methodology becomes useful.
-It helps teams separate assessment timing, feedback quality, organisation and management, staff availability, and belonging rather than treating block teaching as a single theme.
+It helps teams separate assessment timing, feedback quality, organisation and management, staff availability, and belonging, instead of treating block teaching as one undifferentiated theme.

 If institutions want to compare block and non-block delivery credibly, they also need a documented process for how comments are collected, coded, reviewed, and turned into action.
 Our student comment analysis governance checklist is a practical starting point.
-Student Voice Analytics is useful where teams need one reproducible method across NSS, module evaluations, and local pulse surveys, especially when they want to trace whether a delivery redesign changed what students actually say, not only how they score it.
+Student Voice Analytics gives teams one reproducible method across NSS, module evaluations, and local pulse surveys, so they can trace whether a delivery redesign changed what students actually say, not only how they score it.

 FAQ